Have you received a gift or donation of scratchy yarn? Try one of these 6 methods to soften it

-No frugal knitter wants to get rid of tons of free yarn.
-But no knitter wants to knit with scratchy yarn, nor does any knitter want to give away a project that won’t be comfortable.
+No frugal knitter wants to get rid of free yarn.
+But no knitter wants to knit with scratchy yarn, either!
+Nor does any knitter want to give away a project that will make their recipients itch.

 If the yarn doesn’t feel too scratchy to knit with, but the finished project feels scratchy, there are several techniques you can try.
 Read on!